 Remember when you were a kid and a summer or a school year seemed like practically an eternity?
 I miss those days.
-On the flip side, back in the '70s, my family would drive from our house in Bellingham to my grandparents' house in Everett, a trip of one hour, and each time I thought I’d die a painful death of tortured, extended boredom.
+On the flip side, back in the '70s, my family would drive from our house in Bellingham to my grandparents' house in Everett, an hour-long trip that felt like two weeks.

 Wishing or not, time stops for no mom.
-My nephews in Nashville started school weeks ago at the beginning of August.
-Luckily, we in the Northwest have a bit more time to steel ourselves for the back-to-school onslaught.
+My nephews in Nashville started school back on Aug.
+7!

 School supplies tips

 - Buy school supplies early or online (or end up like this mom).

 - Recycle!
 Look through last year’s supplies and see what you still have.